Mandatory OSHA Posters and Signs

 Depending on the industry (such as construction), reporting requirements will vary.
 Certain industries are also exempt from maintaining their logs; details can be found on OSHA’s website.

-What Specific Signs & Labels Does OSHA Require?
+What Specific OSHA Signs & Labels Do You Need?

 OSHA regulates most workplaces and requires safety signs at most locations where a hazard threatens the safety of a worker.
 Each safety sign is classified by hazard risk to help determine what sign to use, including DANGER, WARNING, and CAUTION.